Kos & Nisyros sailing holidays

 Grána

-The small bay of Grána - Γράνα is suitable for a lovely lunch stop Lat Long just West of Cape Avlaki / Loutros.
+The small bay of Grána - Γράνα is suitable for a lovely lunch stop Lat Long just west of Cape Avlaki / Loutros.
 There are thermal springs (hence the toponym “Loutra”) near the Church of St Panteleimon (Orthodox spelling), compare Nanou's St Pantaleon (Roman Catholic spelling), festivities 27 and 28 July.

 The sunken pier (Avlaki “harbour”) below the Church is now purposeless for anything bigger than a dinghy, and the area has quite a few hazards.
 Anchor in 5 – 10 m over sand and some patches of weed.

-Slightly further to the West is the inconspicuous and abandoned “harbour” of Ayia Irini from which sulphur was shipped from the island.
+Slightly further to the west is the inconspicuous and abandoned “harbour” of Ayia Irini from which sulphur was shipped from the island.

 Tilos island chart